Pyrazinamide is one of several medicines that you will need to take to treat tuberculosis (TB).

 It is important that you take the tablets regularly.

 Pyrazinamide can sometimes cause liver problems.
-Let your doctor know straightaway if you develop sickness, a high temperature, tenderness in your abdomen, or jaundice (yellowing of your skin or the whites of your eyes).
+Let your doctor know straightaway if you develop sickness, a high temperature (fever), tenderness in your tummy (abdomen), or yellowing of your skin or the whites of your eyes (jaundice).

-Combination brands: Rifater® (isoniazid with rifampicin and pyrazinamide); Voractiv® (isoniazid with rifampicin, pyrazinamide and ethambutol)
+Combination brands: Rifater® (isoniazid with rifampicin and pyrazinamide); Voractiv®, Rimstar® (isoniazid with rifampicin, pyrazinamide and ethambutol)

 Pyrazinamide is used to treat tuberculosis (TB).
 TB is a bacterial infection which mostly affects the lungs, but which can affect any part of your body.
 It is treatable with a course of medicines which usually lasts for six months in total.
 You will need to take several medicines to treat TB - pyrazinamide is just one of the medicines prescribed.
 You will be prescribed pyrazinamide to take during the first two months of your treatment.

 Pyrazinamide is usually prescribed as a tablet which contains a combination of three or four medicines to treat TB.
 The brand names of these are Rifater®, Rimstar® and Voractiv®.
 Taking a combination brand helps to reduce the total number of tablets you need to take each day.
 You may be prescribed one of these combination brands, or alternatively you may be prescribed a tablet containing only pyrazinamide (brand name Zinamide®).
 This brand must be taken alongside other medicines for TB.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking pyrazinamide it is important that your doctor knows:

 - If you have any problems with the way your kidneys work, or the way your liver works.

 - If you have gout or diabetes.